propublica/Capitol-Words/capitolwords_ng/README.md

 This will ultimately replace the top level codebase.
 Developed by [Chartbeat](https://www.chartbeat.com) Engineers during hackweeks!

+## Setup

+To set up the API do the following:

+    cd Capitol-Words/capitolwords_ng/capitolweb
+    python manage.py migrate
+    python manage.py loadcongress
+    python manage.py createsuperuser (if you want to use the admin tool to browse) python manage.py runserver

 ## The API

 The API is built on Django and it's broken into 2 apps: